Nubisa/JXPanel/docs/adduser.markdown

-# Add new user
+# User form

-Below is description of all available fields of adding/editing user form.
+Below is description of all available fields present on the form.

 <h3>User Details</h3><ul>
 <li><p><b>Contact Name</b> - Full name of the user.</p>